 - Guidance as to what the results mean could be more precise

 At Nebula Genomics, we give you the most comprehensive whole-genome sequencing results for the most affordable price.
 Unlike companies like Psomagen, 23andMe, and AncestryDNA, which only read approximately 0.02% (600,000 positions) of your DNA, we read approximately 100% (6,000,000,000 positions) with our 30X WGS Sequencing kit.

 Once you buy our kit, you get access to our genome exploration tools, which answers many questions regarding how your genes affect health, wellness, and various other traits.
-Bundled in with your one-time payment for this kit is lifetime access to Nebula Explore, our weekly updated blog which keeps you updated about the latest happenings in genetic research.
+Bundled in with your one-time payment for this kit is lifetime access to your data and our regularly updated blog, which keeps you updated about the latest happenings in genetic research.